 - Assisting with farm work

-Why do Kindergarten volunteering in Nairobi with IVHQ?
+Why do Childcare volunteering in Nairobi with IVHQ?

 When you volunteer with children Kenya you’ll be adding value to the local community, while also developing personally and professionally by:

 - Helping students develop life skills in a safe place